Spike Island, County Cork: History since handover

 Following its handover to Ireland, the island's installations were renamed Fort Mitchel - after John Mitchel, nationalist activist and political journalist who was held on the island for a time.
 (Similar Treaty Port fortifications at Fort Camden and Fort Carlisle were similarly renamed to Fort Meagher and Fort Davis respectively.)

 The island remained the site of a prison and military base (for the regular Irish Army, the FCÁ and later the Navy) for some time.
 Late into the 20th century, it was used as a youth correctional facility.
-On 1 September 1985 inmates rioted and, as a subsequent Dáil committee reported, "civilians, prison officers and the Gardai on the Island were virtual prisoners of the criminals".
+On 1 September 1985 inmates rioted and, as a subsequent Dáil committee reported, "civilians, prison officers and the Gardaí on the Island were virtual prisoners of the criminals".
 During the riot, one of the accommodation blocks, Block A, caught fire and is known as the Burnt Block.
 This prison facility closed in 2004.

 The island also had a small civilian population; a small school, church and ferry (launch) service to Cobh served the population.
 The civilian population has since left the island.

 Demographics

 Tourism development

-In May 2006 the then Minister for Justice Michael McDowell announced plans to build a new prison on the island.
-However, in January 2007, it was decided to explore an alternative site for the new prison, and a local task group was set up to re-open Spike as a historical tourist site.
-In 2009 it was announced that ownership of the island would be transferred (free of charge) to Cork County Council to enable its development as a tourist attraction.
+In May 2006, the then Minister for Justice, Michael McDowell, announced plans to build a new prison on the island.
+However, in January 2007, it was decided to explore an alternative site for the new prison, and a local task group was set up to re-open Spike Island as a historical tourist site.
+In 2009, it was announced that ownership of the island would be transferred, free of charge, to Cork County Council to enable its development as a tourist attraction.
 The Council formed a steering group to explore how Spike Island might be developed as a tourist site, and the Council subsequently licensed operators to give guided tours of the island.

 Since 2015, tours depart from Cobh during the summer, taking in the fort, prison cells, gun emplacements, and key points of interest.

-Following additional €5.5m investment by Cork County Council and Fáilte Ireland, additional attractions and facilities were opened for the Summer 2016 season.
-As well as the previously opened buildings and 6-inch gun emplacements, as of Summer 2016, visitors to the "Fortress Spike Island" cultural heritage attraction can also tour the "punishment block", the 1980s cells (which include an exhibition on the 1985 Spike Island riot), the recreation of the hull of a "transportation ship", and an interpretative installation on John Mitchel - for whom the fort is named.
+Following additional €5.5m investment by Cork County Council, and Fáilte Ireland, additional attractions and facilities were opened for the summer 2016 season.
+As well as the previously opened buildings and 6-inch gun emplacements, as of summer 2016, visitors to the "Fortress Spike Island" cultural heritage attraction can also tour the "punishment block", the 1980s cells (which include an exhibition on the 1985 Spike Island riot), the recreation of the hull of a "transportation ship", and an interpretative installation on John Mitchel, for whom the fort is named.

-In September 2017, at the World Travel Awards, Spike Island was named 'Europe's Leading Tourist Attraction'.
+In September 2017, at the World Travel Awards, Spike Island was named "Europe's Leading Tourist Attraction".